thomashillen/flask_chat_app/README.md

-# RealTime Chat App - Flask, SocketIO
+# NYU Classroom Chat App - Flask, SocketIO
+## Isabella Malixi and Thomas Hillenmeyer

 This is a simple chat application which uses Python, Flask and Socket IO.